meltar/meltar.github.com/projects.md

 ## Personal Portfolio
 ### **[http://meltar.github.com](http://meltar.github.com)**
-My personal portolio - You are looking at it now!
+My personal portfolio - You are looking at it now!

 I wanted to find out more about Jekyll, so I used it to make my personal portfolio and blog.